 Pruning can be done at any time of the year with most lilly pillies producing flushes of attractive pink new growth as a result.
 A light tip prune is the most common method used with lilly pillies but they can take a hard pruning if needed to reduce height or size.
 In cooler climates new growth will be slow to appear during winter so plants will look bare if given a hard cut at that time of year.
 Ensure plants are well watered before and after pruning.

 The most common problems that can arise with lilly pillies are:

-- Scale, aphids and mites – all of these pests suck sap from the plant and be controlled with eco-oil.
-Expect to spray several times to get scale under control.
+- Aphids and mites – these pests suck sap from the plant and be controlled with OCP eco-oil.

-- Sooty mould – this is a secondary problem caused by sap sucking pests (like scale and aphids).
-Control the sap suckers with eco-oil and the sooty mould will dry up and flake away.
+- Sooty mould – this is a secondary problem caused by sap sucking pests (like scale, mites and aphids).
+Once you identify and the control pest the sooty mould will dry up and flake away.

 - Ants – if you notice lots of ants on your lilly pilly then it means you’ve got sap suckers present and the ants are feeding on their sugary excretions.
-Control the sap suckers (with either eco-oil or eco-neem) and the ants will go away.
+Control the sap suckers (with either OCP eco-oil or OCP eco-neem, where applicable) and the ants will go away.
 You can speed things up by applying a band of horticultural glue around the base of trunks to restrict their movements.

 Top Lilly Pillies